MileHacker Logo

 Manhattan Proximity

-For more extensive nightlife, Manhattan is a short, free ferry ride away, providing countless options for bars, clubs, and late-night shows.
+For more extensive nightlife, Manhattan is not a long, free ferry ride away, providing countless options for bars, clubs, and late-night shows.

 Special Events